 6% of Missouri college students do not feel like they can go to anyone on campus when a personal concern arises.
 However, most Missouri college students turn to friends/peers both on- and off-campus.

 In the past year, 57% of college students in Missouri have experienced anxiety, 31% of have experienced major depression, and 20% have experienced chronic sleep issues.

 44% of Missouri college students indicate to have had suicidal thoughts, and 23% of Missouri college students have had suicidal thoughts in the past year.

 If you or someone you know is experiencing any of the following, it could be a sign that you or they could be experiencing mental health issues:

 The risk of mental health issues can be lowered by certain protective factors.
 They include:

 Click on a brief below for more information.

 CCMH—the Center for Collegiate Mental Health at Penn State is a practice-research-network that focuses on providing information on the mental health of today’s college students.
 CCMH provides annual reports on college students who are receiving mental health services, reporting on trends and best practices based in practice, research, and technology.
 Learn more at ccmh.psu.edu.

 NCAA Sport Science Institute— The National Collegiate Athletic Association (NCAA) recognizes that mental health is a major factor in the academic and athletic success and well-being of student-athletes.
 The NCAA Sport Science Institue partners with mental health organizations to research and educate universities, coaches, and student-athletes on the importance of mental health.
-The NCAA Sport Science Institute have researched and published documents on student-athlete mental wellness, such as Mental Health Best Practices and Mind, Body, and Sport: Understanding and Supporting Student-Athlete Mental Wellness.
+The NCAA Sport Science Institute have researched and published documents on student-athlete mental wellness, such Mind, Body, and Sport: Understanding and Supporting Student-Athlete Mental Wellness.
 Learn more about the Sport Science Institue at ncaa.org/sport-science-institute/mental-health-best-practices.